Tottenham transfer news: Spurs set for further Brennan Johnson talks as Eric Dier faces decision on future

-Tottenham set to hold further talks with Nottingham Forest over the signing of Brennan Johnson; Wales international is their top target for a new forward; Spurs defender Eric Dier faces a season on the sidelines because he wants to see out the remaining year of his contract at Tottenham
+Tottenham set to hold further talks with Nottingham Forest over the signing of Brennan Johnson; Spurs also interested in Chelsea midfielder Conor Gallagher; Spurs defender Eric Dier faces a season on the sidelines because he wants to see out the remaining year of his contract at Tottenham

 Tottenham are set to hold further talks with Nottingham Forest on Thursday over the signing of Brennan Johnson, while Eric Dier faces a decision over his Spurs future.